Towards Unconditional Uncloneable Encryption: Preliminaries

-where the first supremum is taken over all $C_\Phi \succeq 0$, and the last supremum is taken other all $\sigma \succeq 0$ such that $\Tr[\sigma] = 1$, \ie a quantum state.
-The upper bound~\cref{eq:winning_probability_upperbound_1} is saturated on pure quantum states $\ketbra{\psi}{\psi}$, as pure quantum states form the extreme points of the convex set of quantum states, and the optimization is linear in $\sigma$.
+where the first supremum is taken over all $C_\Phi \succeq 0$, and the last supremum is taken over all $\sigma \succeq 0$ such that $\Tr[\sigma] = 1$, \ie a quantum state.
+The upper-bound~\cref{eq:winning_probability_upperbound_1} is saturated on pure quantum states $\ketbra{\psi}{\psi}$, as pure quantum states form the extreme points of the convex set of quantum states, and the optimization is linear in $\sigma$.
 Hence